Restraining Orders to Prevent Abuse

 A restraining order is a court order that is designed to stop violent and harassing behavior and to protect you and your family from the abuser.

-back to topWhat is the legal definition of domestic abuse in OR?
+back to topWhat is the legal definition of domestic abuse in Oregon?

 This section defines domestic abuse for the purposes of getting a restraining order.

 Domestic abuse is when a family or household member: